Aditya-AryaOm/virtual-health-assistant/README.md

 ![Screenshot](https://raw.githubusercontent.com/Aditya-AryaOm/virtual-health-assistant/master/Screenshots/3.PNG)

-Important Notice:- Greetings Dear Recruiter, I have also added a zip file named "virtual-health-assistant.zip" that contains all the files of this project.
+Important Notice:- Hi, I have also added a zip file named "virtual-health-assistant.zip" that contains all the files of this project.
 No Need To Pull This Repositary, You can download the zip file only if you want.

-Dear Recruiter, I have created this project on topic "How can you help to 65+ years old to live a healthier and better life" so.
+Hi, I have created this project on topic "How can you help to 65+ years old to live a healthier and better life" so.
 I have created a healthy daily life schedular.
 I have also created a city location based search where a patient can search about the doctors in his/her city and schedule and appointment with the doctor.
 In the future we can also extend this app with mobile application.

 ```